 A mixed methods approach was adopted in this study.
+A stakeholder analysis was carried out in the study area, all actors were put into a matrix which indicated their roles, interests, influence and justified their existence in the area (Reed, et al.,2009).
 The mixed methods approach to research provides researchers with the ability to design a single research study that answers questions about both the complex nature of a phenomenon from the participants' point of view and the relationship between measurable variables (Williams, 2007).
-According to Almeida (2018), the use of mixed methods makes it possible to overcome the limitations of either the qualitative or the quantitative methodologies when applied singularly, allowing the researcher to get rich information that could not be obtained using each method alone.
+The use of mixed methods makes it possible to overcome the limitations of either the qualitative or the quantitative methodologies when applied singularly, allowing the researcher to get rich information that could not be obtained using each method alone (Almeida, 2018).
 The qualitative approach helped in explaining the phenomena, while the quantitative approach was important in examining collected statistical data.
+Participation in stakeholder analysis is often presented as a 'good' thing and a fairer way to represent views and opinions outside narrow confines of interest and expertise (Bell, et al., 2012).
+Stakeholder participation in environmental decision-making has been increasingly sought and embedded into national and international policy (Reed, 2008).
+Stakeholder participant in this context, is individual, group, or organization who may affect, be affected by, or perceive itself to be affected by a decision, activity, or outcome of a project, program, or portfolio (Pandi-Perumal, et al., 2015).
+These individuals are brought together to interact and relate to execute the project with the aim of achieving set standards and thus have a common interest of project success.
+The interaction and involvement are therefore, in this study referred to as participation (Eaton, et al., 2021).